 While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

-While there may be loads of online articles and videos with exercises to help this condition, there aren’t many clear guidelines on piriformis syndrome exercises to avoid.
+While there may be loads of online articles and videos with exercises to help this condition, there aren’t many clear guidelines on the piriformis syndrome exercises to avoid.
 That’s where we come in!

 If you aren’t sure whether you have piriformis syndrome but you do have persistent buttock pain, try this article instead.